ouaibe/dreo-cloudcutter/README.md

 This took way, way too long to figure out, mostly because it's 100% custom.
 It didn't help that ChatGPT regularly gave me wrong results for additions/XOR without implementing it in Python (TIL).

-There are very little, if no reference online, and although the devs could have used standards like `CRC-8` (even if about 30 different `CRC-8` exist), or even just `CRC-16` like the chip memory, which is probably done super fast in hardware (and supported by the MCU as well per the specsheet), but no they had to re-implement a custom algorithm, which is as follows:
+There are very little, if no reference online, and although the devs could have used standards like `CRC-8` (even if about 30 different `CRC-8` exist), or even just `CRC-16` like the chip memory, which is probably done super fast in hardware (and supported by the MCU as well per the specsheet), but no, they had to re-implement a custom algorithm, which is as follows:

 1. Ignore the first byte (`0xAA`).
 2. Start with the value of the second byte (The length).